6G Channel Modeling: Requirement, Measurement, Methodology and Simulator: Introduction

 \subsection{Paper Contributions and Organization}

-Research on wireless channels has a vital role in the design, standardization and optimization of 6G systems.
-At the time of writing, a few surveys on some aspects of 6G channels \cite{3-1,3-2,2022THzSurveyHC,2022THzSurveySD,RISSurveyWCX} have been published.
-Nevertheless, there has not been a comprehensive survey on the entire portfolio of 6G channel research.
-We not only provide a comprehensive survey of the channel models of the 6G potential enabling technologies including THz, E-MIMO, ISAC, RIS and SAGIN, but also provide a tutorial on the channel simulator BUPTCMG-6G, which support for various scenario and features of the above technologies.
-Taking into account mainstream models, the simulator uses the 5G standard channel modeling framework ITU-R M.2412 \cite{2412} (principles described in Section \uppercase\expandafter{\romannumeral2}) as the basis for expansion to 6G.
+Research on wireless channels plays a vital role in the design, standardization and optimization of 6G systems.
+At the time of this writing, a few surveys on some aspects of 6G channels \cite{3-1,3-2,2022THzSurveyHC,2022THzSurveySD,RISSurveyWCX} have been published.
+Nevertheless, there has not been a comprehensive survey of the entire portfolio of 6G channel research.
+We provide a comprehensive survey of the channel models of potential 6G enabling technologies, including ISAC, XL-MIMO, mid-band and THz technologies, RISs and SAGINs.
+6G channel simulators supporting potential enabling technologies are summarized, and the Beijing University of Posts and Telecommunication and China Mobile Communications Corporation Channel Model Generator-IMT2030 (BUPTCMCCCMG-IMT2030) is introduced as an example, which supports various features of potential 6G technologies.
+Considering mainstream models, the simulator uses the 5G standard channel modeling framework ITU-R M.2412 \cite{2412} (principles described in Section \uppercase\expandafter{\romannumeral2}) as the basis for expansion to 6G.
 Our major contributions via this paper are as follows:

+\begin{itemize} \item{An overview of ISAC channel measurements is provided, including measurement platforms based on time-domain correlation and vector network analyzers (VNAs), as well as monostatic and bistatic sensing modes.
+Then, an in-depth analysis of the new channel characteristics introduced by ISAC is conducted, with a particular focus on target scattering, EO, Doppler shift, background effect, and sharing feature.
+A cluster-based ISAC channel model is introduced to characterize these characteristics accurately.
+Finally, the pros and cons of various ISAC channel modeling methods are discussed.}